Sample Syllabus Statements

 I pledge that I will neither give nor receive unauthorized aid on any test or assignment.
 I understand that plagiarism constitutes a serious instance of unauthorized aid.
 I further pledge that I exert every effort to ensure that the Honor Code is upheld by others and that I will actively support the establishment and continuance of a campus-wide climate of honor and integrity.

-As an online student, I pledge not to engage in plagiarism, unauthorized collusion, deception, or the use of unauthorized resources in my online classes, in accordance with the definitions outlined in the student code of conduct.
-I pledge that my work will be done independently, unless directed otherwise by my instructor, that my work will be original, and that my work will be my own.
+As an online student, I pledge not to engage in plagiarism, unauthorized collusion, deception, or the use of unauthorized resources in my online classes, I pledge that my work will be done independently, unless directed otherwise by my instructor, that my work will be original, and that my work will be my own.

 As an online student, I understand that my activities within the online environment are monitored electronically and are subject to investigation should the instructor suspect any dishonest activity.
 I understand that I have a unique login and password for signing in to my online classes and that I will not share that information with others.

 Should I become aware of others engaging in any of these activities, I will report such activities to the instructor of the course either by email or by telephone.
 Furthermore, I understand that should I violate this honor code for online learning, I may be subject to dismissal from the institution.

 [Pick the appropriate course delivery method for your class.]